 Physical custody gives the parent the responsibility to provide day-to-day care for the child.
 It also refers to where the child lives on a regular basis.

 Protecting Child Visitation Rights Across Ohio

 Parents have the right to be an integral part of their children’s lives.
-They have the right to make important decisions on their behalf and spend time with them on a regular basis.
+They have the right to make important decisions on their behalf and spend time with them regularly.
 Your relationship with your child should never be negatively impacted because your relationship with your partner or former spouse has ended.
 That is why we are dedicated to representing your best interests in your Ohio child visitation rights case, ensuring you and your child have the relationship you deserve.

 To take the first step in establishing or preserving your visitation rights, we highly recommend contacting our firm.
-We offer a free consultation to ensure you know your rights, understand your legal options and can make an informed decision on how to proceed.
-To arrange a consultation with a qualified child visitation lawyer in Ohio, call 888.534.4850 or fill out this form.
+We offer a free consultation to ensure you know your rights, understand your legal options, and can make an informed decision on how to proceed.
+To arrange a consultation with a qualified family law attorney in Akron, call 888.534.4850 or fill out this form.